oer4sdi/OER-SDI4WindFarmPlanning/README.md

-# How Spatial Information Infrastructures Support the Planning of Wind Farms?
+# How Spatial Information Infrastructures Support the Planning of Wind Farms
 (Work-in-Progress)

-An Open Educational Resource (OER) on an SDI use case from the consumer perspective: How can I find, retrieve, integrate and use geospatial data from different sources of an SDI to supporting the planning for the enlargement of a wind farm?
+In this learning material, we use the real-world use case of planning the extension of a wind farm in the municipality of Lorup in Lower Saxony, Germany, to explore how geoinformation infrastructures support the availability and use of geospatial data needed in the wind farm planning process.

+You will learn,
+- why wind farm planning requires easy access to up-to-date, high-quality geospatial data and what kind of data is needed,
+- how SIIs facilitate the discoverability, accessibility, and usability of geospatial data that is needed for wind farm planning.

-## Table of Content
+## Content Structure

 1. Overview